 This office manages all international study opportunities for the UW Seattle and Bothell campuses.
-UW Tacoma students are eligible to participate in these programs, and are encouraged to consider the vast range of options available.
+UW Tacoma students are eligible to participate in most of these programs, and are encouraged to consider the vast range of options available.

 Need to get or renew a passport?
 This website explains the process.